By Mohd Abbas Abdul Razak & Machouche Salah

 It has been many decades already, and experts on creativity have been discussing whether creativity is a special gift from God that is bestowed upon a selected few and is creativity is a natural process and cannot be learned by those who do not have the acumen or can it be learned by all.
 The following discussion is an attempt by researchers to highlight the different conceptual views given by different schools of psychology:

-1. According to the founding father of psychoanalysis, Sigmund Freud (1856-1939), creativity is something that comes from within the human psyche.
+- According to the founding father of psychoanalysis, Sigmund Freud (1856-1939), creativity is something that comes from within the human psyche.
 His further elaboration on this was, that creative energy in mankind is the suppressed forbidden impulse of the Id that is the personality component made of unconscious psychic energy.
-To Freud, what is suppressed in the human psyche, doesn’t stay that way forever.
-The ego which acts as the “Policeman” of the human psyche in balancing the demands of the Id and Superego uses one of its defense mechanisms called ‘sublimation’ for the hibernating impulse of the Id to transform and manifest itself in an acceptable manner to the outside world (society).
+To Freud, what is suppressed in the human psyche, doesnt stay that way forever.
+The ego which acts as the œPoliceman of the human psyche in balancing the demands of the Id and Superego uses one of its defense mechanisms called ˜sublimation for the hibernating impulse of the Id to transform and manifest itself in an acceptable manner to the outside world (society).
 As a result of that, the perverted and forbidden sexual impulse now presents itself in the form of creative artworks, writing, sculptures, poetry, etc.

 2. J.B.
 Watson (1879-1958) and B.F.
 Skinner (1904-1990) from Radical Behaviorism presented an oversimplified concept of creativity.
 The two do not believe in the Self-concept in man and are of the opinion that creativity is simply the outcome of the learning process.
 They further explained that creativity is the product of stimulus-response activity.
 As such, creativity is not something that comes from within man, but it is a thing that is outside of man.
 In other words, they are of the opinion that creativity is in the environment.
 By looking at the environment or when an individual is put in a certain environment, he/she can learn to be creative.
-They also said that “reward and punishment” can be a motivational factor in making people creative.
+They also said that œreward and punishment can be a motivational factor in making people creative.
 When there is a reward waiting, like money, award, pay rise and promotion in an organization, etc., individuals are driven to be creative.

 3. Abraham Maslow (1908-1970) and Carl Rogers (1902-1987) who were iconic figures in the Humanistic school of psychology believed that every individual has the capacity to be creative.
 In order to be creative, one has to be in a free society where there is no restriction or hindrance that blocks the natural tendencies of an individual.
 In such a setting, an individual would be able to bring forward and develop his creativity which has been existing innately within his inner self.
-By actualizing his creative qualities, an individual becomes a ‘self-actualized’ person.
-Unlike Freud, Maslow believes that the human psyche is not only a storehouse full of man’s instinctual drives but also stores many hidden potentials that are creative and adorable to others once they are brought out from man’s inner self.
+By actualizing his creative qualities, an individual becomes a ˜self-actualized person.
+Unlike Freud, Maslow believes that the human psyche is not only a storehouse full of mans instinctual drives but also stores many hidden potentials that are creative and adorable to others once they are brought out from mans inner self.

-4. Islamic psychology which is based on the ideas mentioned in the Qur’an and Sunnah, explains that ever since man came to exist on this planet, he was not only intelligent but also creative.
+4. Islamic psychology which is based on the ideas mentioned in the Quran and Sunnah, explains that ever since man came to exist on this planet, he was not only intelligent but also creative.
 The Holy script of the Muslims explains that even before that, in the assembly of the angels, Adam AS who represents the whole of humanity was able to demonstrate his superiority of intelligence over that of the angels.
-Witnessing the special gift bestowed upon Adam AS by God Almighty, the angels admitted their defeat and as such God asked them to pay homage to Adam AS (Al-Qur’an 2:34).
+Witnessing the special gift bestowed upon Adam AS by God Almighty, the angels admitted their defeat and as such God asked them to pay homage to Adam AS (Al-Quran 2:34).
 Mankind being the progeny of Adam inherits many of the great qualities given to him by God Almighty.
 As such, being creative is an inborn nature of man.
 Moreover, the creativity of the creation of Adam AS and his children goes back to God Almighty.
 In Islam, God who is the Creator of all life forms in the universe is a creative Creator.
-In the Qur’an, God says of Himself as the best of creators (Al-Qur’an 23:14).
-God’s qualities as the creative Creator have been stated in the Qur’an by using terms like; al-Badi’i (the Initiator)(6:101), al-Faatir (the Bringer of existence) (35:1), al-Khaaliq or al-Khallaq (the Shape Giver) (6:102), al-Bari (the Inventor) (59:24), Musawwir (the Fashioner/the Designer), etc. The manifestation of God being creative can be witnessed in all diversity in the universe, flora and fauna.
+In the Quran, God says of Himself as the best of creators (Al-Quran 23:14).
+Gods qualities as the creative Creator have been stated in the Quran by using terms like; al-Badii (the Initiator)(6:101), al-Faatir (the Bringer of existence) (35:1), al-Khaaliq or al-Khallaq (the Shape Giver) (6:102), al-Bari (the Inventor) (59:24), Musawwir (the Fashioner/the Designer), etc. The manifestation of God being creative can be witnessed in all diversity in the universe, flora and fauna.
 Man, who happens to be the best of creations was given these qualities of being intelligent and creative by his Creator.
 When God gave man this world, it was not like what we see today.
 It was given in its basic form; as a raw and unfinished product, and God left it to man to further develop and administer it.
 To be fair to man, God placed all the natural resources needed by man for his future use, in the belly of the earth.
-Many commentators of the Qur’an stated that during the time when the spirit (Ruh) infuses to the growing fetus in the mother’s womb, along with it goes the attributes of being intelligent and creative.
+Many commentators of the Quran stated that during the time when the spirit (Ruh) infuses to the growing fetus in the mothers womb, along with it goes the attributes of being intelligent and creative.
 In other words, being creative is a quality embedded in the soul.
-The aforementioned God’s Majestic Powers as the Creative Creator can be classified into three time periods in His act of creating human beings and other life forms in the universe.
+The aforementioned Gods Majestic Powers as the Creative Creator can be classified into three time periods in His act of creating human beings and other life forms in the universe.
 The first one explains how He created the universe, man and other living organisms in the beginning.
 He created everything out of nothingness.
 The second one explains how He will bring creations into existence once more again during the Day of Resurrection for judgment.
 The third one explains His ongoing act in creating things that are subjected to changes and progress that take place between His first and second time periods in His act of creating.
 According to Muslim scholars, the last said act of creativity of Allah in creating and bringing change and progress in our universe and our planet has been shared by man at a lesser degree.
 In describing one of His attributes, God says in Surah al-Rahman that he is preoccupied with the act of bringing changes to the world on a daily basis (55:29).
 The difference between God and man in the act of creation is that God can create out of nothingness, while man needs raw materials or something in order to create other things.

 Is Creativity Innate or a Learned Behaviour?

 Our investigation of creativity, made us arrive at the conclusion that Freud belittled the human creative intelligence by bringing it to the level of sexual impulse, while radical behaviourists believed that creativity is within man as they did not believe in the mind concept.
 On the contrary, they believe creativity is found outside of man in the environment and man learns to be creative through the stimulus-response process found in his learning activity.
 Humanistic and Islamic psychologies in some ways share the same notion of creativity.
 Both believe that creativity is found in the human psyche and also in the environment.
 More to add, these two believe that creativity is a natural tendency (innate) and can be learned from the environment.
-The major difference between the Islamic and Humanistic concepts is that the former explains that man’s quality of being creative originates from God, while the latter concept based on secular views did not relate it to God.
+The major difference between the Islamic and Humanistic concepts is that the former explains that mans quality of being creative originates from God, while the latter concept based on secular views did not relate it to God.
 As such, the two views are similar in some ways but they are not the same.
 One is attached to God and the other to the world.

 Tapping Creativity

 Allama Iqbal, believes that man as the creation of Allah has the ability to be creative and innovative in bringing out new things into this world.
-He believes that man’s creativity is hidden or embedded in the human soul.
+He believes that mans creativity is hidden or embedded in the human soul.
 Unlike many others who limited themselves in highlighting the dark side of human nature, Iqbal very passionately emphasized that the human soul is also a repository of positive energy that is creative in bringing improvement to human lives and in the creation of a better world.
-In one of his poems on the subject of man’s creative intelligence he penned the following lines:
+In one of his poems on the subject of mans creative intelligence he penned the following lines:

 You made the night and I the lamp.